WHAT’S A POWERBIN?

 2- Edit the Title Text using the Effect Editor.

 The effects are nicely paced so that you don’t need to trim them and we do not recommend it, however, if you still need to do so, some effects are easier to deal with than others.
 You can either duplicate the effect (this is the easiest and quickest solution), or you can access the nested effects and tweak the keyframes there, or you can drop us a line with your trimming request.

 Shortening the effects might work easier than making them longer, and in some cases, some wouldn’t work at all and need to be rebuilt differently.

-Some effects are heavy because of their nature, complexity, and the way Avid’s engine handles them.
+Some effects are heavy because of their nature, complexity, and the way Avid’s render engine handles them.
 Avid is notorious for being slow in dealing with some effects because of the way it switches between GPU and CPU processes.